box/developer.box.com/content/guides/sso/quick-start/0-index.md

 1. [Create a login for your Okta application to get user credentials.](g://sso/quick-start/okta-login/)
 1. [Create user management in Box that is unified to the Okta user accounts.](g://sso/quick-start/box-users/)
 1. [Run the sample](g://sso/quick-start/run-sample/)

+To simplify the required steps, we will forego UI component integrations and instead log output via the console / terminal or directly as text output.

 <Next>
   I am ready to get started